-If you have a grievance, you should raise it with your supervisor.
-If your grievance cannot be resolved by you and your supervisor, both you and your supervisor should meet with the director of human resources to determine the appropriate course of action.
-The disposition of unresolved grievances shall be determined by the president whose decision shall be final and binding.
+If you have a grievance, you should discuss it with your supervisor; if the grievance is directed against your supervisor, you should discuss it with the Director of Human Resources.
+If your grievance cannot be resolved at this preliminary stage, both you and your supervisor should meet with the Director of Human Resources to determine the appropriate course of action.
+The disposition of unresolved grievances shall be determined by the President whose decision shall be final and binding.

 Employment at Knox is at will; either you or Knox may terminate your employment with or without cause and with or without notice.
 Although it is not required, if you decide to leave your job, generally it would be helpful if you would give enough notice to allow your department to obtain and train a replacement.
 This is usually two weeks if you are paid biweekly and one month if you are paid monthly.

 When you leave the employment of the College, all College property, for example, keys, and identification cards, must be returned.
 Upon your termination, you will receive all unused accrued vacation and any unused personal time that has been accrued in the calendar year to date.

 If you fail to report for work without notifying your supervisor of your absence for three or more consecutive workdays, it will be considered job abandonment.
 If you have abandoned your job, you will be terminated and ordinarily not be eligible for rehire.
 Failure to call in advance concerning any absence may result in disciplinary action.